google-site-verification: googlee16c7726ecc34510.html

 Feral Kitten

-These wild kittens are fearful of people and require a patient foster parent that can help them overcome their fears.
-These kittens require a lot of hands-on interactions in order to establish crucial socializing skills with people.
+These wild kittens are fearful of people and require a patient foster parent who can help them overcome their fears.
+These kittens require a lot of hands-on interactions to establish crucial socializing skills with people.

 MEDICAL CASES